-As the Indian people wake to the benefits of keeping oneself fit in the ever-increasing health hazards of daily life, from pollution to the space-crunch to ingrained unhygienic habits, fitness expertise will always be in demand.
+As the Indian people wake to the benefits of keeping themselves fit in the ever-increasing health hazards of daily life, from pollution to the space-crunch to ingrained unhygienic habits, fitness experts will always be in demand.

 The demand for yoga trainers is also going up, and not just in India.
 People from around the world are waking up to the benefits of yoga.
-Especially in the last few years, yoga has grown much more popular in the United States and in other parts of the west.
+Especially in the last few years, yoga has grown much more popular in the United States and in other parts such as China, Australia.

 Though not everyone can make it to the big screen, chances are that if you have talent you’ll make it at least to the theater.

 And gradually you can break into mainstream cinema.
 Start early by taking part in your college festivals.

 There exist a notion among the public that call center professionals get stuck in their job profiles and don’t get to higher levels.
 But there is no dispute that call centers pay well.

 Many people do take BPO jobs as a last resort, but then they do earn well.
 If you are an undergraduate and are willing to spend many years at a particular company, then making it to the higher levels such as assistant process leader, process leader and other higher positions is not difficult.